BassantSabra/creating-a-database-for-Icealex-center-/README.md

-# README: ICEALEX_Startup Project Database
+# ICEALEX_Startup Project Database

+## Project Overview

+Through my graduation project from the ICEAlex internship, I was working on creating a database for ICEAlex startup projects.

 ## Entities and Attributes